anjali-yadav17/Seasonal-Fashion-Guide/README.md

 # Personal Shopper Assistant

-A modern and interactive chatbot web application that helps users find the perfect outfit based on their preferences.
-Built with HTML, Tailwind CSS, and JavaScript, featuring Gemini API integration for smart recommendations.
+A modern and interactive chatbot web application that helps users find the perfect outfit based on their style, weather, and seasonal preferences.
+Powered by **Gemini API**, this assistant provides smart fashion recommendations tailored to your needs, whether it's summer casuals or winter formals.

 ## Features